JohnStrunk/wahoo-results/docs/configuration.md

 Double-clicking inside the scoreboard window will toggle between full-screen and windowed mode.

+The ++"Clear scoreboard"++ button will clear the current results from scoreboard and return to the waiting screen.

 On the right the Chromecast selector that shows a list of all Chromecasts that have been discovered on the network.
 Clicking on a row toggles whether the scoreboard will send results to that Chromecast (enabled).